Kerala model: History

 The Kerala model originally differed from conventional development thinking which focuses on achieving high GDP growth rates, however, in 1990, Pakistani economist Mahbub ul Haq changed the focus of development economics from national income accounting to people centered policies.
 To produce the Human Development Report (HDRs), Haq brought together a group of well-known development economists including: Paul Streeten, Frances Stewart, Gustav Ranis, Keith Griffin, Sudhir Anand, and Meghnad Desai.

 Economists have noted that despite low income rates, the state had high literacy rates, healthy citizens, and a politically active population.
 Researchers began to delve more deeply into what was going in the Kerala model, since human development indices seemed to show a standard of living which was comparable with life in developed nations, on a fraction of the income.
-The development standard in Kerala is comparable to that of many first world nations, and is widely considered to be the highest in India at that time.
+The development standard in Kerala is comparable to that of many first world nations and is widely considered to be the highest in India at that time.
+However, the state's total debt has surged by 80% in five years, government plans to halve its plan size for 2024-25 budget.

-Despite having high standards of human development, the Kerala model ranks low in terms of industrial and economic development.
-The high rate of education in the region has resulted in a brain drain, with many citizens migrating to other parts of the world for employment.
-The job market in Kerala is forcing many to relocate to other places.

 Human Development Index

 The United Nations developed the Human Development Index (HDI) in 1990 as a composite statistic used to rank countries by level of "human development" and separate developed (high development), developing (middle development), and underdeveloped (low development) countries.
 The HDI is used in the United Nations Development Programme's annual Human Development Reports and is composed from data on life expectancy, education and per-capita GDP (as an indicator of Standard of living) collected at the national level using a formula.
 This index, which has become one of the most influential and widely used indices to compare human development across countries, gave the Kerala model international recognition since Kerala has consistently had scores comparable to developed countries since the HDI's inception.

-In 2021, Kerala again tops the HDI among the Indian states with a score of 0.782, according to the Global Data Lab.
+In 2022, Kerala again tops the HDI among the major Indian states with a score of 0.758, according to the Global Data Lab.